 Press the heels of both hands into the area where your partner’s neck meets her shoulders.
 Alternate pressing each hand, like a cat kneading.

-Place your left hand palm up at the base of your partner’s neck and slide it up to the base of your partner’s skull while rotating your the toward you.
+Place your left hand palm up at the base of your partner’s neck and slide it up to the base of your partner’s skull while rotating your hand toward you.
 Follow suit with the right hand and keep alternating hands a minimum of five times.

 Finish the massage by gently placing your hands on your partner's shoulders.